 You do not have to take your money out of the Virginia Cash Match Plan when you retire or terminate employment.
 You can leave your money in the plan until you are age 72, when you are required to take minimum distributions.
 Keeping your money in your Cash Match Plan may provide you with potentially more cost-effective retirement opportunities than rolling your money into a traditional IRA.

 Why keep your assets in the plan?
 Several considerations are found in the Leaving Employment Guide .

 The Cash Match Plan offers a variety of distribution options to suit your needs.
 Most distribution options can be changed at any time.
-You can obtain a Distribution Form online or by calling toll-free 877-327-5261.
+You can log into your account and select Withdrawals to request a full, partial, installment, or required minimum distribution (RMD) from your account.

 Distribution options Include: